Openly Talking With Children About Adoption

+Create an account or log-in to register for this training.
 A reliable internet connection and a smartphone, tablet, or computer with web camera is needed to participate.
 If there are two adults in the same household that want to participate in this training, each person must register separately.
 Foster parent training credit is administered based on the duration of the meeting and each attendee’s participation.
 Training credit is only available if you have not participated in this training within the past twelve months.

 If you have any questions about this training or how to register, please email email@example.com or call 859-257-7361.